Forbes family

 The Forbes family is one of the components of the Boston Brahmins—a wealthy extended American family long prominent in Boston, Massachusetts.
-The family's fortune originates from trading opium and tea between North America and China in the 19th century plus other investments in the same period.
+The family built their initial multi-generational fortune primarily through the transatlantic slave trade, West Indian commerce, and smuggling opium into China.
+The family's wealth-building strategy relied heavily on these interconnected maritime global networks.
 The name descends from Scottish immigrants and can be traced back to Sir John de Forbes in Scotland in the 12th century.
 Family members include businessman John Murray Forbes (1813–1898), part of the first generation who accumulated wealth, and politician John Forbes Kerry (born 1943).

 Family origins

 The first member of the Forbes family to live in the United States was Rev. John Forbes (1740–1783).
 He was a clergyman who arrived in the colonies in 1763.
 The Reverend's first post on the North American continent was in British East Florida, where he became the first Anglican clergyman licensed to officiate during the British period of 1763–1783.
 The Forbes family has a link to the Dudley–Winthrop family directly from Thomas Dudley (1576–1653), father of Anne Bradstreet (1612–1672), the first English-language female poet from America.
 John Forbes left Florida for Boston in 1769 and married Dorothy Murray on February 2, 1769 in Milton, Massachusetts, where their first son James Grant Forbes was born.
 John Forbes has two other sons: John Murray Forbes and Ralph Bennet Forbes.